-The authorised, issued and fully paid-up deferred shares of EUR838,574 are made up of 1,440,000 deferred shares of 0.25 GBP each.

-Deferred shares are not entitled to dividends and carry no voting rights.
-On winding up, holders of deferred shares are entitled to repayment of capital, after the capital had been repaid in full to the holders of ordinary shares.
-Holders of deferred shares are not entitled to participate in any further surplus arising on winding up.
+As at 31 December 2022, the authorised, issued and fully paid-up deferred shares of EUR838,574 were made up of 1,440,000 deferred shares of GBP 0.25 each.
+Deferred shares were not entitled to dividends and carried no voting rights.
+On winding up, holders of deferred shares were entitled to repayment of capital, after the capital had been repaid in full to the holders of ordinary shares.
+Holders of deferred shares were not entitled to participate in any further surplus arising on winding up.